-Cooking dinner on the grill, falling asleep under towering redwoods, waking up to miles of premier trails to explore: that’s state-of-the-art camping in Butano State Park.
-This gem of a campground on the San Mateo coast is set in a canyon canopied by second-growth redwoods that quietly creak their welcome when you arrive.
+Cooking dinner on the grill, falling asleep under towering redwoods, waking up to miles of premier trails to explore: that’s state-of-the-art camping at Butano State Park in the Ben Ries Campground, which just re-opened (April 1) for the season.
+Located on the San Mateo coast, the campground is set in a canyon canopied by second-growth redwoods that quietly creak their welcome when you arrive.

 The walk-in sites are ideal for a car-camping experience that doesn’t resemble a tailgate.
 A 50- to 200-foot walk to your site is just enough to feel like you’re roughing it without the constant hum of RV generators.
 Butano is home to a variety of trails that make exploring easy and accessible.
 Talk to the friendly camp host for the full beta on where to go and what to do.
 The 5-mile Mill Ox loop hike is a classic, passing through redwoods, climbing to views of the Pacific, and—especially after rains—crossing paths with a slew of banana slugs and newts.